EngineeringLast Updated Jan 20, 202611 min read

 Native versus cross-platform apps: Which is best?

 The decision to develop a native or cross-platform app is crucial.
 There are several scenarios that benefit native over cross-platform apps and vice-versa.
-Carefully considering your audience, budget, development timeline, performance and security needs, and so on will help in the decision-making process.
+Carefully considering your audience, budget, development timeline, performance and security needs, and so on will help you decide which is best.

-Let’s look at a few areas to consider when determining which development method to use.
+There are a few areas to consider when deciding which development method to use.

 Time to market